ThomasByr/Phoenyx/README.md

 * tryied to avoid bad naming through elements especially in errors messages
 * some event handling (result of confirm and form boxes)
 * stoped commit directly to master (see dev branch for ongoing work)
-* some utility functions regarding primes
+* some utility functions regarding primes (prime gen and prime factors)

 </details>